Australian society has undergone significant change in many ways in recent decades.

 Mediation offers a cheaper, faster and generally less stressful means for couples to resolve areas of disagreement and dispute between them.

-An accredited mediator facilities this session, where both parties are able to put their case before a process of negotiations takes place to narrow discord with the aim of finding a workable solution both parties can abide by.
+An accredited mediator facilitates this session, where both parties are able to put their case before a process of negotiations takes place to narrow discord with the aim of finding a workable solution both parties can abide by.

 Any agreement reached between the parties can then be presented to the court for consent orders to formalise its terms.